Humph2020/covid19-analysis-uk/README.md

 This project demonstrates the power of cloud-based public health analysis using BigQuery and SQL.
 The NHS and other public institutions can benefit from fast, data-driven responses during future health emergencies.

 ### Author
-Humphery Okechukwu Ezeh
+Ezeh Humphery Okechukwu
 humpheryokechukwuezeh@gmail.com
-Location: Nigeria [Open to relocate to UK or US]
+Location: Nigeria [Open to relocate to UK]